opencurve/curve/docs/en/chunkserver_design_en.md

 ### 1.2 System Overview

 Chunkserver is designed referring to the structure of GFS, based on and encapsulated ext4 file system, serves as the data node of CURVE and provides interface of data I/O (read, write, snapshot etc.) and nodes management (fetching Chunkserver status, collecting metrical data, modifying runtime parameters of different modules etc.).
-Interacts with Client and MDS, Chunkserver execute I/O requests from client efficiently, and responds to the requests like scheduling and allocation, data migration and recovering, I/O Qos and status inquiries or client controlling, and maintain data reliability and the consensus of replicas.
+Interacts with Client and MetaServer, Chunkserver execute I/O requests from client efficiently, and responds to the MetaServer requests like scheduling and allocation, data migration and recovering, I/O Qos and status inquiries or client controlling, and maintain data reliability and the consensus of replicas.

 ### 1.3 Design Goals